mlcommons/ck/docs/intro/introduction.md

 (models, data sets, packages, scripts) from research projects in the [common CK format](https://github.com/ctuning/ck) required to enable portable, customizable and reproducible benchmarking pipelines.

-**[CK component](https://cKnowledge.io/browse)** is an abstraction of an existing computational component (code, model, data set, script, result) consisting of a CK module, CK data and a collection of native files and directories.
-Have a look at the example of a CK package component "package:compiler-llvm-8.0.0-universal" at [GitHub](https://github.com/ctuning/ck-env/tree/master/package/compiler-llvm-8.0.0-universal) and on [cKnowledge.io platform](https://cknowledge.io/c/package/compiler-llvm-8.0.0-universal)
+**[CK component](https://cKnowledge.io/browse)** is an abstraction of any existing artifact (code, model, data set, script, result) consisting of a CK module, CK data and a collection of native files and directories from a given artifact.
+See the example of a CK package component "package:compiler-llvm-8.0.0-universal" at [GitHub](https://github.com/ctuning/ck-env/tree/master/package/compiler-llvm-8.0.0-universal) and on [cKnowledge.io platform](https://cknowledge.io/c/package/compiler-llvm-8.0.0-universal)